 On the April 12, 2017 episode of the CBS sitcom "Mom" (season 4, episode 19) entitled "Tantric Sex and the Sprouted Flute" there is a copy of the June 2012 issue of National Geographic Magazine (still in plastic) on a lamp table in Bonny's boyfriend's house.

-These are the many cultural references in Television to the National Geographic Society and its magazine.
+These are the many cultural references in some Television to the National Geographic Society and its magazine.
 I’m sure there are a lot more.